Game Camera Battery Information

 Avoid using Nimh batteries during periods of high heat

 We've noticed a sharp decline in battery life when temperatures rise above 90 degrees.
 In fact, during a stretch of 100 degree days we noticed batteries which normally lasted 10 weeks only surviving for a week or two.
 When Nimh batteries suffer, alkaline batteries perform great.
-We make a point to switch out our nimh batteries with inexpensive alkaline cells during the hottest months of the summer.
+We make a point to switch out our nimh batteries with lithium batteries during the hottest months of the summer.

 Alkaline batteries are certainly the most widely available and least expensive, but have many drawbacks.
 Alkaline batteries are shipped with a power level of about 1.5 volts, but begin to decrease in power the instant they are inserted.